Understanding blue-footed booby population decline in Galapagos

-Responding to reports by locals who had noticed a remarkable reduction in blue-footed booby numbers, Professor Dave Anderson of Wake Forest University and David Anchundia, an Ecuadorian Master’s degree student, began a two year study to produce some population benchmarks for the species.
-By recording demographic information such as the annual adult survival rate and reproductive success, the project will provide the parameters necessary to create a model that can estimate the population’s rate of change.
+Responding to reports by locals who had noticed a remarkable reduction in blue-footed booby numbers, Professor Dave Anderson of Wake Forest University and David Anchundia, an Ecuadorian Master’s degree student, began a two-year study to produce some population benchmarks for the species.
+By recording demographic information such as the annual adult survival rate and reproductive success, the project has provided the parameters necessary to create a model that can estimate the population’s rate of change.

-Another aspect of the project is to investigate foraging behaviour of breeding blue-footed boobies, as virtually nothing is known about this.
-GPS units can be used to produce detailed tracks of foraging blue-footed boobies, providing invaluable data regarding foraging hotspots.
-This technique will be used to develop an understanding of variable foraging constraints and short-term reproductive success.
+Another aspect of the project was to investigate foraging behaviour of breeding blue-footed boobies, another dimension where knowledge was limited.
+GPS units were used to produce detailed tracks of foraging blue-footed boobies, providing invaluable data regarding foraging hotspots and offering an understanding of variable foraging constraints and short-term reproductive success.

-The project (supported by GCT, Galapagos Conservancy and the Swiss Friends of Galapagos) was completed in April 2014 and the latest research paper suggests that the decline in breeding activity is most likely tied to a simultaneous decline in clupeid fish, especially sardines (Sardinops sagax).
+The project was completed in April 2014 and the latest research paper suggests that the decline in breeding activity is most likely tied to a simultaneous decline in clupeid fish, especially sardines.
 An aging booby population has potentially vast implications for biodiversity and ecotourism on the Islands.
 These findings highlight the need to maintain a healthy, sustainable marine environment when the risks of climate change continue to grow.